 Depending on the unit you join, your minimum training commitment could be 19 or 27 days a year - rewarded with a tax-free lump sum called a bounty.
 This increases after each year of service.
 As well as the bounty, there are also subsidies that will pay for food while you're on duty and travel to the unit.

 To join the Army Reserve you need to be 18.
-You can apply to join when you are 17 years and 9 months old, so that you're ready to join on your 18th birthday.
+You can apply to join when you are 17 years and nine months old, so that you're ready to join on your 18th birthday.

-Maximum ages for joining the Reservists:
+Maximum ages for joining as a Reservists: